-- A student, with the approval of her/his school or specialization, may satisfy the requirements for a bachelor's degree by meeting all of the requirements associated with any one curriculum year that has been in effect during her/his period of enrollment in the Institute (or that has been in effect during her/his last two years in the program at one of the RETP institutions, if her/his enrollment there occurred prior to her/his enrollment at Georgia Tech).
+- A student, with the approval of their school or specialization, may satisfy the requirements for a bachelor's degree by meeting all of the requirements associated with any one curriculum year that has been in effect during their period of enrollment in the Institute (or that has been in effect during their last two years in the program at one of the Regents' Engineering Pathway Program (REPP) institutions, if their enrollment there occurred prior to their enrollment at Georgia Tech).
 A curriculum year is in effect for a student only if the student's date of matriculation is prior to the ending date of the Spring Semester concluding that curriculum year.

 - Constitution and History Requirements

 - The Georgia law, as amended March 4, 1953, requires that before graduation all students pass examinations or pass comparable courses in United States and Georgia history and in the United States and Georgia Constitutions.

 - See the Core Curriculum section of the Catalog for the methods by which the Constitution and History Requirements may be satisfied.

 - Since Spring 2010, the Regents' Exam has no longer required at Georgia Tech.
 To be considered a degree candidate, a student must complete an Online Application for Graduation during the term preceding the final term in residence.